zsiciarz/base-crm-api-client/README.md

 * DEAL_STAGES - legal options for stage argument in get_deals
 * DEAL_FILTERS - a list of legal parameters for searching deals
 * DEAL_SORTS - a list of legal parameters for sorting deals
+* LEAD_PARAMS - a list of legal parameters for a lead in the `lead_info` argument.
+See the [base api documentation](http://dev.futuresimple.com/api/overview) for required parameters.
 * LEAD_FILTERS - a list of legal parameters for searching leads
 * LEAD_SORTS - a list of legal parameters for sorting leads

 Available methods:
 ==================
 Please see the code itself for documentation - function headers are reasonably descriptive.
-Currently, the module has limited functionality.
+The biggest feature missing from the current implementation is the ability to delete objects.

 Accounts Functions:
 * get_accounts()